17 May 2026

 Stop the server, remove the .pak you added, then start the server again.

-Install UE4SS mods (LOW.MS one-click)
+Install RE-UE4SS mods (LOW.MS one-click)

 Choose Stable vs Experimental